 Optional Doshic Variations

 Overall this recipe is beneficial for Pitta types, although the spices may be a bit heating for some.
-In this case, one should cut the amount of spices in half and 1/4 cup of rose water should be added (if available).
+In this case, one should cut the amount of spices in half and 1/4 cup of rose water should be added directly after the cooking process is complete.
 Otherwise enjoy as is!